 Engine and performance

-The 302R runs the same 300cc, parallel-twin liquid-cooled motor from the TNT 300.
+The 302R runs the same 300cc, in-line, two-cylinder, liquid-cooled unit from the TNT 300.
 This is one of the most tractable engines we’ve ever experienced and it can potter around in sixth gear at speeds as low as 25kph.
 Benelli has also done a fabulous job with the exhaust tuning and, like its naked sibling, this is easily one of the sweetest sounding bikes at this price point.